What You Need to Know Before Your Pet's Upcoming Surgery

 We will call you the night before your scheduled surgery appointment, to confirm the time you will be dropping your pet off and to answer any questions you might have.
 In the meantime, please don't hesitate to call us with any questions about your pet's health or surgery.

+Is anesthesia safe?
 Today's modern anesthesia monitors have made surgery much safer than in the past.
 Here at Cumberland Animal Hospital, we do a thorough physical exam on your pet before administering aesthetics, to ensure that a fever or other illness won't be a problem.
 We also adjust the amount and type of aesthetic used depending on the health of your pet.

 Pre-anesthetic blood testing is important in reducing the risk of anesthesia.
 Senior pets need blood testing before surgery to ensure that the liver and kidneys can handle the anesthetic.
 We recommend that all pets have pre-anesthetic testing since even apparently healthy animals can have serious organ system problems that cannot be detected without blood testing.
 If there is a problem, it is much better to find it before it causes anesthetic or surgical complications.
 Animals that have minor dysfunction will handle the anesthetic better if they receive IV fluids during surgery.
 If serious problems are detected, surgery can be postponed until the problem is corrected.